-The four types of surface current circulation, obtained in intensity and direction, are shown in Figs. 10 and 11, respectively for the Mercator and HYCOM analysis.
-The parangon which is the closest day to the centroid, was chosen to represent each type of cluster.
+The four types of surface current circulation, obtained in intensity and direction, are shown in Figs. 10 and 11, respectively, for the Mercator and HYCOM analysis.
+The paragon which is the closest day to the centroid was chosen to represent each type of cluster.
 The four clusters may be distinguished by the NBC expansion and by the induced retroflection ring locations.
 The surface current velocities and their associated streamlines are driven by the following structures:

-- those which enter through the Caribbean Sea from the south, remaining almost parallel to the continental shelf.
-They occur in the LA3 and LA1 regions; - Those due to the propagation of the eddies dynamic characteristics related to the retroflection rings of the NBC.
-They are coming from the south of the LA3 region, along the Atlantic side of the Lesser Antilles arc, before passing through the Caribbean Sea towards 12-14° N; - Those generally coming from the northeast of the LA1 and LA2 regions, representing the southern limit of the subtropical gyre which cuts the Lesser Antilles at about 15° N. They keep their initial direction and are sheared by the South-East currents.
+- those which enter through the Caribbean Sea from the south, remaining almost parallel to the continental shelf (they occur in the LA3 and LA1 regions); - those due to the propagation of the eddy dynamic characteristics related to the retroflection rings of the NBC (they come from the south of the LA3 region, along the Atlantic side of the Lesser Antilles arc, before passing through the Caribbean Sea towards 12-14° N); and - those generally coming from the northeast of the LA1 and LA2 regions, representing the southern limit of the subtropical gyre, which cuts the Lesser Antilles at about 15° N (they keep their initial direction and are sheared by the southeast currents).

 The number of days corresponding to each cluster is given in Table 2.
-MC1, HC2 and HC3 are the most common along the studied
+MC1, HC2, and HC3 are the most common along the studied period.
+Each of them represents almost 30 % of the daily output.
+However, none of the four clusters really